Hutt Valley DHB Logo

 Sneeze or cough into your elbow or a tissue.
 Avoid touching your face, dispose of tissues in a waste bin immediately and wash or sanitise your hands.
 This will prevent the risk of spreading COVID-19 and other viruses such as colds or flu.

-Be prepared, just in case.
+Be prepared, just in case

 Check you have everything you need to stay well including prescriptions and medicines.

-Develop a winter plan for your whānau so family members know what to do if people become unwell.
+Develop a plan for your whānau so family members know what to do if people become unwell.
 Familiarise yourself with what is expected of you by your employer if you become sick yourself.

-Get your Winter Wellness Kit together including painkillers, a thermometer, tissues, cold and flu medications, enough food and household items for a few days, and a good stock of the regular medicines you or your whanau will need.
+Get your Wellness Kit together including painkillers, a thermometer, tissues, cold and flu medications, enough food and household items for a few days, and a good stock of the regular medicines you or your whanau will need.

-Stay home if you’re unwell and get a COVID-19 test
+Stay home if you’re unwell

 Find advice on isolation, care and support on the COVID-19 Health Hub or call Healthline on 0800 358 5453.

-Whooping cough and flu / respiratory illness in young children this winter
+Whooping cough and flu / respiratory illness

 If you have a sick child with breathing difficulties, seek medical care from your doctor immediately.
 You can call Healthline anytime on 0800 611 116 for free health advice and information.